Listen to this Destination: BBQ article.

 That young boy would later become an icon, first being written about in the New York Times in 2009, Time Magazine in 2011, and the Washington Post the following year.

 Not long after, Rodney left Hemingway to create Rodney Scott’s Whole Hog BBQ in Charleston.
-Today, he has locations in Alabama and coming soon to Atlanta.
+Today, he has locations in Alabama and Atlanta.

 There’s a reason the national media took notice: whole hog barbecue and Rodney Scott’s BBQ rub recipe helped propel him to stardom.